-- automatically linking product information and images – and updating one when the other changes – so they’re always up-to-date and accurate (think packaging design and allergy information, for example)
+- Automatically linking product information and images, and updating the information when it changes on either end, ensuring they are always up-to-date and accurate (think of allergen information on packaging design, for example).

-- ensuring consistency across all channels and platforms – so there’s no risk of different prices, photos or product descriptions undermining customer confidence
+- Ensuring consistency across all channels and platforms, eliminating the risk of different prices, photos, or product descriptions undermining customer trust.

-- improving conversion through media-rich omnichannel experiences – without putting unbearable strain on your resources
+- Improving conversion through media-rich omnichannel experiences, without unnecessarily burdening your resources.

-- powering automation such as auto-populating catalog design templates, automatic distribution of images to websites based on status, or auto-approving images uploaded by suppliers to your e-commerce site
+- Enabling automation, such as automatically populating catalog templates, automatically distributing images to websites based on status, or automatically approving images uploaded by suppliers to the e-commerce site.

-- reducing duplicated effort and manual interventions – such as re-keying product information in multiple databases – which incurs unnecessary cost and risk of human error
+- Reducing duplicate efforts and manual interventions, such as re-entering product information into multiple databases, which incurs unnecessary costs and carries the risk of human errors.

 How it works